If you lack self-love, you will always feel this undercurrent of insecurity, anxiety, doom, a lack of control and no matter what…

 - Be grateful that you were his karma and he was your northern star – pointing you on your way, not back into bed.

-- Be grateful that you don’t have anyone cheating on you, lying to you, pulling the wool over your eyes, mind f*cking you, mixed-signaling you, drunk/high texting you, dating you while on 2618276 dating apps or deflecting blame.
+- Be grateful that you don’t have anyone cheating on you, lying to you, mind f*cking you, mixed-signaling you, drunk/high texting you, making you feel crazy or dating you while still being on dating apps.

 - Be grateful for the fact that you now allow people to own their own behavior, words, and actions independent of your perceived lack of value.
 Thinking that it has something to do with you is not only reverse narcissistic, but it also negates reality – a reality that you no longer choose to argue with.